-On POSIX systems this will create an "egg link" to your original source tree under "\$HOME/.local/lib/pythonX.Y/site-packages".
+On POSIX systems this will create an "egg link" to your original source tree under \$HOME/.local/lib/pythonX.Y/site-packages.
 Then, on your original source tree, an "egg info" directory will be created, containing, among other things, the Setuptools entry points mentioned before.
 This works like a symlink, so you only need to run this once (unless you add a new entry-point, then you need to re-run it to make it available).

-Avocado supports various plugins, which are distributed as separate projects, for example "avocado-vir" and "avocado-virt".
-These also need to be deployed and linked in order to work properly with the Avocado from sources (installed version works out of the box).
-To simplify this you can use make requirements-plugins from the main Avocado project to install requirements of the plugins and make link to link and develop the plugins.
-The workflow could be:
+Avocado supports various plugins, which are distributed as separate projects, for example "avocado-vt".
+These also need to be deployed and "linked" in order to work properly with the Avocado from sources (installed version works out of the box).